shabin5785/react-notes/Notes_3.md

 - Unlike a React component, a custom Hook doesn’t need to have a specific signature.
 We can decide what it takes as arguments, and what, if anything, it should return.
 In other words, it’s just like a normal function.
 Its name should always start with use so that you can tell at a glance that the rules of Hooks apply to it.

+-  Custom Hooks are a mechanism to reuse stateful logic (such as setting up a subscription and remembering the current value), but every time you use a custom Hook, all state and effects inside of it are fully isolated.